RUTH CRISP

 The founder, Ruth Crisp, is an admitted Attorney, NCR registered debt Counsellor, Notary Public and with the right of appearance in the High Court.

 She is an exceptional attorney who started out as an Assistant Property Portfolio Manager with ABSA Props in 1997 and moved into various other roles in the Property Industry, including the position as a Shopping Centre Manager.
-Ruth has over ten years’ experience in Property Management (commercial and residential).
+Ruth has over twenty years’ experience in Property Management (commercial and residential).
 Her experience in property management has culminated in her incorporating a property management department in the firm to better service customers property needs facilitating and assisting with property management, sales and letting.

 In 2006 an exciting new opportunity presented itself and Ruth moved into a property management position in the Petroleum industry (Shell SA Marketing (Pty) Ltd), including various other roles she assumed within that industry and it was also during her career advancement in this industry that Ruth decided to further her career by reading towards the LLB degree.
-Ruth has a combined work experience spanning over twenty seven (28) years and a proven track record for excellence.
+Ruth has a combined work experience spanning over twenty eight (28) years and a proven track record for excellence.

 Ruth’s passion for honesty and integrity compelled her to branch off into the legal fraternity, believing that justice for all is possible where a person has been unjustifiably wronged.

 Ruth loves reading, arts and crafts, DIY and some construction work.
+(Pro Justitia & Carpe Diem)

 Conveyancing